Action Now: Reclaiming the Red Zone

 If you can’t make it, organize a letter-writing party this weekend instead and use the Facebook Live recording that will be posted in the event.

 Step 3: Submit your letter to our Medium publication, which is where we’ll feature a compilation of open letters from the day of action.
-Further instructions and the link to submit your letter will be available during the Facebook Live training and on the event page.
+Further instructions are available on the Facebook Live recording and https://medium.com/stopbetsy/instructions-for-posting-your-open-letter-calling-on-your-school-to-stopbetsy-7eca557da66c.

 Step 4: Share your open letter on social media and use the hashtags #StopBetsy #ReclaimRedZones.